 Kirtan – call and response chanting – can seem a bit strange initially, but just like yoga, skydiving and falling in love, it’s one of those things you need to experience to truly understand what it does and how good it can feel.

 Kirtan refers to chanting – one of the main practices of yoga.
+Chanting is a form of meditation that is joyful and fun.
 Classic Indian instruments, such as the harmonium and drum accompany the chant, while simple Sanskrit mantras are repeated in a call-and-response fashion, from the leader to the group, building in energy and tempo.

 There’s no need to be shy as everyone’s voices blend together alongside the rhythm from the drums and the melody from the harmonium.

-Many people find it challenging to sit and mediate, but with kirtan, the struggle of ‘turning off’ or ’emptying’ your mind melts away as you focus solely on the singing, sound, music and mantras.
+Many people find it challenging to sit and meditate, but with Kirtan, the struggle of ‘turning off’ or ’emptying’ your mind melts away as you focus solely on the singing, sound, music and mantras.
 A sitting of the mind is an easy, welcome effect of this practice as well as a natural feeling of uplifting joy and inner peace.

 what are the benefits of chanting?

-- Changing the power of our natural voice, helping us find inner freedom and full self-expression.
-Many people who are anxious about public speaking or singing, or feel shy in social situations, say that chanting has improved their confidence and released their inhibitions, leaving them more empowered and better able to express themselves.
+- Chanting is empowering and strengthens our core voice, increasing confidence and self-expression.
+Many people who are anxious about public speaking or singing, or feel shy in social situations, say that chanting has improved their confidence and released their inhibitions.